rorekk/maudica-wiki/src/authoring/README.md

 **Sustains...**

-  - At least 1/4 note between end of sustain and next target on same hand
+  - At least 1 beat between end of sustain and next target on same hand

 **Melees...**